websanco/liferay-learn/docs/dxp-cloud/latest/en/infrastructure-and-operations/networking/custom-domains.md

    It may take some time to be able to verify a custom domain after it is configured due to backend processes.
 ```

-These processes include: adding a route to the Ingress Load Balancer, requesting an SSL server certificate through [Let's Encrypt](https://letsencrypt.org/), receiving a challenge from Let's Encrypt, and updating the Ingress Load Balancer with the certificate once it passes the challenge.
+These processes include: adding a route to DXP Cloud's load balancer, requesting an SSL server certificate through [Let's Encrypt](https://letsencrypt.org/), receiving a challenge from Let's Encrypt, and updating the load balancer with the certificate once it passes the challenge.

 ```note::
    If a user attempts to reach the domain during the challenge process, the browser displays security warnings that can be safely ignored.
 ```

-Once backend processes are complete, the Ingress Load Balancer is updated with the SSL server certificate, and the service is reachable and secure.
+Once backend processes are complete, DXP Cloud's load balancer is updated with the SSL server certificate, and the service is reachable and secure.

 See [Load Balancer](./load-balancer.md) to learn more about SSL certificates in Liferay DXP Cloud, including how to set up a custom SSL certificate.